gemesa/rustlink/README.md

 :warning: Work in progress! :warning:

-rustlink is a set of tools to program STM32 devices.
+rustlink is a set of tools to program STM32 devices:
+- `st-info`: chip and device information tool
+- `st-flash`: programmer and flash manipulation tool